Novair International Airways: History

-Novair International offered charter flights to the popular Mediterranean, North African & Canary Islands as well as long haul services to Orlando & Fort Lauderdale Florida North America & Banjul West Africa.
-However the airline was always fighting against decreasing passenger numbers in addition to the Rank organisation losing interest in its travel/aviation subsidiaries.
-With the failure to find a suitable buyer, Novair International Airways ceased operations on 31 March 1990.
-The airline was finally wound up on 5 May 1990.The company was wound up in April 2012 according to data from Companies House.
+The airline flew charter flights to the popular Mediterranean, North African & Canary Islands as well as long haul services to Orlando & Fort Lauderdale Florida North America & Banjul West Africa.
+However it was always fighting against decreasing passenger numbers in addition to the Rank Organisation losing interest in its travel/aviation subsidiaries.
+The company stopped operating and subsequently closed its doors for good on 31 March 1990 after the Rank Organisation could not find a suitable buyer.
+Both McDonnell Douglas DC-10-10s went to FedEx Express while the third one was transformed into an eye diseases hospital for Orbis International.
+Some of the Boeing 737-400s went to British Midland International.
+The airline was finally wound up on 5 May and dissolved in April 2012 according to data from Companies House.

 Livery

 A predominantly white body with a red sash-like diagonal stripe incorporating large "Novair" titling.
 The tail logo had a large blue 5 pointed star stylised for speed.

 Fleet

 Novair operated six aircraft during its two years of operation consisting of three McDonnell Douglas DC-10s inherited from Cal Air International.
 These were joined by three Boeing 737s.